XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/items/potions.md

   <img src="/Main/assets/smeared_pearl.png" alt="Example Image" width="64">
   <img src="/Main/assets/blackstone_crumb.png" alt="Example Image" width="64">
 </div>
 Below are screenshots showing the brewing recipe.
-They will be labled with what ingredients are needed.
+They will be labelled with what ingredients are needed.

 This potion will be harder to obtain, since Better on Bedrock update 1.0.3.2 changed the way you obtain Blackstone Crumbs.
 <div style="display: flex; align-items: center;">